“Is Oral Surgery Right For Me?”

 Dr. Chern will evaluate your dental health, working carefully with our team to diagnose the problem and recommend the best surgical treatment.
 We’ll create a treatment plan personalized just for you.

-When you visit our Midtown East dentist office with surgical needs, we’ll help you feel calm, relaxed, and confident about your dental health future.
+When you visit our Midtown East, New York dentist office with surgical needs, we’ll help you feel calm, relaxed, and confident about your dental health future.
 Your comfort is our top priority.

 Using our advanced network of surgical specialists, we’ll ensure you get the highest quality care and amazing results.
 From start to finish, our attention to detail is unparalleled!